 How do you build pedals?

 If you are looking to build your very first pedal, this website may be a bit overwhelming.
 If you need an easy way to start sorting your way through the construction of a pedal, I'm going to suggest you head over to our page for PCB sources and check out one of the options that provides ready-to-build kits.
-There a couple great companies on there that are offering kits with drilled enclosures, PCBs, and all the parts necessary to complete a pedal with your own tools.
-These kits are great ways to learn wiring, the difference between components, and general assembly and work needed that goes into building pedals.We are starting to build a page with DIY tutorials on building pedals, you can find that here.
+There are some great companies on there that are offering kits with drilled enclosures, PCBs, and all the parts necessary to complete a pedal with your own tools.
+These kits are great ways to learn wiring, the difference between components, and general assembly and work that goes into building pedals.We are starting to build a page with DIY tutorials on building pedals, you can find that here.

 Are you on social media?